leifan8440/minibot-wow/README.md

 - Download the latest `MiniBot Studio` (`MiniBot.Studio.zip`) in [Releases](https://github.com/pierre-picard/minibot-wow/releases/latest).

+- Make sure you have the latest version of .NET Framework installed.
+If not, download it from [Microsoft](https://dotnet.microsoft.com/download/dotnet-framework) website.

 - Start `MiniBot Studio` and choose a base folder (usually `MiniBot\scripts`) that stores your projects to develop.
 Each project will be a subfolder in it.

   <img src="images/studio-splash.png" width="500" />